briankavanaugh/CryptoWatch/README.md

 There is optional support for using Google Sheets to log your transactions.
 [This article](https://medium.com/@williamchislett/writing-to-google-sheets-api-using-net-and-a-services-account-91ee7e4a291) covers how to set that up.
 Some notes on how it works:
 * The credentials.json file must be in the same directory as the executable.
-* Each symbol has its own sheet matching the Symbol field.
+* You must create a sheet for each symbol, named the same as what is stored in CryptoCurrency.Symbol.
 * Excluded symbols are not written, except for the cash symbol.
 * The cash position will have all transactions listed, assuming all other transactions were either buying or selling cash.
 * All other symbols will have a set of columns for all transactions, a set of columns for all buys, and a set of columns for all sells.
 They start on row two, because I have headers that sum up the buys and sells and calculate the average price so that I can compare how I am doing.